Omar Sowe: New York Red Bulls

 On 11 September 2021, Sowe made the move to the New York Red Bulls MLS roster.
 He made his debut the same day, appearing as a 70th-minute substitute during a 1–1 draw with D.C.
 United.

 Following the 2022 season, his contract option was declined by New York.

 Breiðablik (loan)

 On March 24, 2022, New York announced that they had loaned Sowe to Breiðablik of the Icelandic Besta-deild karla.
-Sowe scored his first goal for the club on May 7, 2022, during a 5-1 victory over ÍA.
+Sowe scored his first goal for the club on May 7, 2022, during a 5–1 victory over ÍA.

 Leiknir Reykjavík

 On December 29, 2022, Sowe signed with Icelandic second division club Leiknir Reykjavík.

+ÍBV

+On November 4, 2024, Sowe signed with Besta deild karla club ÍBV.